jefpauwels/TetrahedralBases/README.md

 - **`PPIsimple.nb`** *(Mathematica)*
   Verifies the **analytic form** of the canonical 3-qubit EJM state derived in Appendix B of The Multiqubit Elegant Joint Measurement, including its polynomial phase and tensor product structure.

+  - **`PPIsimple.nb`** *(Mathematica)*
+  Verifies the **analytic form** of the canonical 3-qubit EJM state derived in Appendix B of The Multiqubit Elegant Joint Measurement, including its polynomial phase and tensor product structure.

+- **`Cyril_family.nb`** *(Mathematica)*
+  Analyzes the localizability of a family of measurements (https://arxiv.org/abs/2006.16694) that interpolates between the Bell basis and the EJM

+## Data

+This folder contains plain-text output files from the Python codes.
+These include:
+- Classification results for 2-qubit tetrahedral bases.
+- Outputs from `EJM_finder.py`, which searches for new EJM-type fiducials.
+This is the input for LCE_3qubit.py

 ---

 ## Dependencies